KOVALW/dataviz_eeid2022/README.md

 # dataviz_eeid2022
-Repo for organizing resources in data visualization with a foucs on conveying risk assessment
+Repo for organizing resources in data visualization with a focus on conveying risk assessment.